PeterHuberSg/StorageLib/README.md

 # Further Documentation
+* [Readme.md](Readme.md) describes main features of *StorageLib* and gives a high level overview how *StorageLib* works.
 * [Setup.md](Setup.md) describes how to install a local copy of *StorageLib* on your PC and how to setup VS for your own application using *StorageLib*.
-* [Manual.md](Manual.md) describes the design of *StorageLib* and how to use it.
+* [Design.md](Design.md) gives a high level introduction into the data design principals of *StorageLib* .
+* [DataModel.md](Design.md) explains how to write your Data Model code, which defines the classes *StorageLib* will create for you.

 # Project Status
 Coding completed and tested.
-However, a new and improved version is under development with sligthly different Interfaces, which will not be backwards compatible.
+However new functionality will be added over time.

 The current version is in use in 3 applications.